Captain Tom Moore: Personal life

-Moore first married in 1949 to a woman who was known as "Billie".
+Moore first married in 1949 a woman who was known as "Billie".
 The marriage was never consummated and was subsequently annulled.
 In January 1968, he married Pamela, fifteen years his junior.
 They had two daughters: Hannah and Lucy.

+Moore was a contestant on the Christmas Day 1983 edition of the BBC Television game show Blankety Blank.

 When Moore was working at Cawoods and then March Concrete, the family lived in Welney in Norfolk.
 The couple retired to the Costa del Sol, Spain, but returned when Pamela developed a form of dementia.
 She spent her last years in a nursing home, where Moore would visit her every day.
 She died in 2006.
-Moore lived with his younger daughter, her husband, and two grandchildren, in Marston Moretaine, Bedfordshire, from 2008 until his death.
-He also had two other grandchildren.
+Moore lived with his younger daughter, her husband, and two grandchildren Ben and Georgia, in Marston Moretaine, Bedfordshire, from 2008 until his death.

 In 2018, he received treatment from the NHS, for a broken hip, broken rib, punctured lung and other serious injuries, following a fall.
 He was still recovering from these injuries when he started his fund-raising walk.
 The same year, he was also treated for melanoma of the head.
 In addition, Moore had a hip replacement and a double knee replacement.
-His great-nephew is a paediatric junior doctor at East Surrey Hospital.

 In December 2020, Moore and his family took a holiday to Barbados after British Airways paid for his flight.